schartrand77/mkw2/README.md

 OrderWorks Integration
 - Set `ORDERWORKS_WEBHOOK_URL` (and optional `ORDERWORKS_WEBHOOK_SECRET`) so each checkout POSTs a job form to your OrderWorks instance.
 - Jobs are persisted in the `JobForm` table; webhook failures are retried manually from the Admin dashboard.

+Email Verification
+- Provide SMTP credentials so MakerWorks can send verification links (same values as the OrderWorks app: `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASSWORD`, `SMTP_SECURE`).
+- Customize the sender via `RECEIPT_FROM_EMAIL` and optional `RECEIPT_REPLY_TO_EMAIL`.
+- Docker Compose now passes these env vars through automatically, so drop them into your `.env` file (or compose overrides) and restart the `web` service.
+- New registrations stay blocked from login until they click the verification link; email changes also send the same confirmation flow.

 Admin Account
 - Configure in env: `ADMIN_EMAIL`, `ADMIN_PASSWORD`, `ADMIN_NAME` (optional)